dpmerrell/TrialMDP/README.md

 * RSQLite
 * BH

-See the `DESCRIPTION` file for other details.

 ## Installation
-_Note: We only support Mac and Linux currently._
+_Important: We only support Mac and Linux currently._

 Follow these steps: